centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 > max_allowed_packet = 128M
 > ```
 >
-> Optionnaly, tune the memory and buffer utilization of the InnoDB engine powered
+> Optionally, tune the memory and buffer utilization of the InnoDB engine powered
 > tables.
 The example below applies to a database server with 8Gb RAM
 >
 > ```shell